divadbaroon/Junov.1/usage/create_package/README.md

 }
 ```

-the 'utterances.json''' file contains the example utterances to be used for training:

-It is recommended to have at least 15 utterances, however, the more the better
+'utterances.json' contains the sample utterances for training.
+It's recommended to have at least 15 utterances, but more is always better.
+For brevity, only a few samples are shown
 ```json
 [
     {